Buck moth: Appearance and morphology

-Mature Hemileuca maia are characterized by having a dark gray to almost black coloring with a noticeable white band that forms across each wing and a very unique eyespot on the band.
+Under the broad concept of the species (see above), mature Hemileuca maia are characterized by having a dark gray to almost black coloring with a noticeable white band that forms across each wing and a very unique eyespot on the band.
 Adult moths have a wingspan of about 2 to 3 inches with a body size of about 6 cm in length however, males tend to be smaller than the females in the species.
 Both male and females have three body segments: the head, thorax and abdomen.
 However, in females all three segments are black whereas the male body segment is all black except for the abdomen which is a rusty red color thereby distinguishing them from the females.
 All buck moths have black legs with these small red cuffs around the top of the leg that is attached to the body segment.

 Young buck moth caterpillars are completely black in color with the spiracles (these are small holes that act as an opening to their respiratory system) appearing as pale brown color with a black edge.
 On the other hand, the more adult/older caterpillars appear a lot lighter than the youth with some even looking to be white in appearance.
 The most prevalent feature on the Hemileuca maia caterpillars are the spines which they use as a defense mechanism against potential predators or in dangerous situations.
-These spines are located everywhere on both old and young caterpillars however, the spines that are on the top of the caterpillar are longer, more abundant and organized in specific rows.
+These spines are located everywhere on both old and young caterpillars; however, the spines that are on the top of the caterpillar are longer, more abundant, and organized in specific rows.
 Fully grown caterpillars can reach a length of 2.5 inches and will use their small legs to move down to the ground where they will prepare to undergo metamorphosis into the adult buck moth.